Detecting Training Data of Large Language Models via Expectation Maximization: Experimental Setup

-As explained in \S\ref{sec:method}, \ours~is a general framework where each component can be tuned for improvement, but we use the following options as defaults based on results from preliminary experiments.
+As described in Section~\ref{sec:em-mia}, \ours{} is a general framework where each component can be tuned for improvement, but we use the following options as defaults based on results from preliminary experiments.
 Overall, Min-K\%++ performs best among baselines without ReCaLL-based approaches, so we use it as a default choice for initialization.
 Alternatively, we may use ReCaLL-based methods that do not rely on any labels like \avg, \avgp, or \rand.
 For the update rule for prefix scores, we use AUC-ROC as a default scoring function $S$.
 For the update rule for membership scores, we use negative prefix scores as new membership scores.
 For the stopping criterion, we repeat ten iterations and stop without thresholding by the score difference since we observed that membership scores and prefix scores converge quickly after a few iterations.
-We also observed that \ours~is not sensitive to the choice of the initialization method and the scoring function $S$ and converges to similar results.
+We also observed that \ours{} is not sensitive to the choice of the initialization method and the scoring function $S$ and converges to similar results.
+Ablation study on different initializations and scoring functions can be found in Section~\ref{sec:iteration}.
+Discussion on computational costs can be found in Appendix~\ref{sec:computational_costs}.